vpavlenko/study-music/research/README.md

 # What is music theory?

+> "music theory is the study of how music makes meaning through its structure"
+>
+> *Claire Boge, quoted in "Teaching Music Theory" by Jennifer Snodgrass*

 Music theory is our knowledge of what musicians and composers do and do not.
 Also, it's about what listeners hear.

 Music can be roughly split into notes (what keys does a pianist press?) and sound (how producers combine effects to create timbres?).
 I focus on the notes.